x676f64/secureum-mind_map/content/7. Audit Findings 101/Error codes of Compound’s `Comptroller.enterMarket`, `Comptroller.exitMarket` are not checked.md

 # 4 - [Error codes of Compound’s `Comptroller.enterMarket`, `Comptroller.exitMarket` are not checked](./Error%20codes%20of%20Compound’s%20`Comptroller.enterMarket`,%20`Comptroller.exitMarket`%20are%20not%20checked.md)

-Error codes of Compound’s `Comptroller.enterMarket`, `Comptroller.exitMarket` are not checked Compound’s `enterMarket`/`exitMarket` functions return an error code instead of reverting in case of failure.
+Compound’s `enterMarket`/`exitMarket` functions return an error code instead of reverting in case of failure.

 DeFi Saver smart contracts never check for the error codes returned from Compound smart contracts.

 ### Recommendation:
 Caller contract should revert in case the error code is not 0
 ___